-Bang for the Buck22 Stories
+Bang for the Buck38 Stories

-The National Rifle Association is one of the top spenders in American politics.
-We’re investigating how its money influences elections.
+The National Rifle Association is one of the most powerful special interest groups in America.
+We’re investigating how it spends its money.

 The Trace and The New Yorker’s latest collaboration reveals a web of business deals that have steered hundreds of millions of dollars to insiders.